pamatulli81/ql-ext-variable-bookmark/README.md

 # README #

-This is a helper extension for including Variables in Bookmarks using Enigma.js, as there not exists an out of the box functionality which allows Qliksense Developers setting the IncludeBookmark
+This little extension is showing how you can manage the app state through the Bookmark functionality using the Enigma library.

 ### Which Enigma methods are used? ###

 We are going to use the following methods to achieve what you would like to do:

+* CreateBookmark
-* getVariableByName
+* ApplyBookmark
-* setProperties
+* DestroyBookmark